a0nguyen/doc-api-restaurants/source/includes/_errors.md

 # Errors

 <aside class="notice">
-This error section is stored in a separate file in <code>includes/_errors.md</code>.
-Slate allows you to optionally separate out your docs into many files...just save them to the <code>includes</code> folder and add them to the top of your <code>index.md</code>'s frontmatter.
-Files are included in the order listed.
+Sometimes, your requests might fail.
+We have build this section to help you solve it.
 </aside>

-The Kittn API uses the following error codes:
+The API uses the following error codes:

 Error Code | Meaning
 ---------- | -------